The Royal

 Aubusson tapestry woven in the Simone André workshop.

-With signed label.
+With its signed label.

 Circa 1965.